Luchador/GUD/src/libultrare/readme.md

 Things to note (see makefile for latest):

-- Rare removed libultra files they didn't use
 - Some of the original assembly files were compiled with optimization, but currently all asm is `-O1`
 - Preprocessor `_FINALROM` is defined to correctly build a matching ROM; this only applies to `os/` files.